inesp/inesp.github.io/_posts/2020-01-01-building-teams.md

 In theory, what should be done is pretty straightforward.

 I think that the first necessary step is to make the research mentioned above common knowledge.
 There are probably several people in your organization, who already have the traits needed to form a successful team.
-But if the general culture of your organization does not support such feelings, then they will not show this side of themselves.
+But if the general culture of your organization does not support such skills, then they will not show this side of themselves.
 You want your employees to cherish and use their people skills, not hide them.

 The second step is that your organization publicly and privately emphasises that this is the objective, you are striving for.
 The Code of Conduct documents are a nice feature.
 Not because they are a miracle solution, we must all agree with, but because they gently nudge people into the desired mind frame.
 As a plus, once uncivil behaviour happens, it is much easier to penalize someone, if you can calmly point towards a written document and say "look, you've broken our rule".